Tuning on Teradata is all about minimizing costs and maximizing parallelism.

 The CPU can process data only if it is available in memory.

-Disks are the workhorse storage devices that can hold enormous amounts of data, on the order of hundreds to thousands of terabytes as opposed to the thousands of megabytes in a RAM-based memory.
+Disks are the workhorse storage devices that can hold enormous amounts of data, on the order of hundreds to thousands of terabytes instead of the thousands of megabytes in a RAM-based memory.

 Teradata stores table rows in data blocks.
-These blocks can dynamically grow in size when new rows are added and can be reduced if rows are removed or updated.
+These blocks can dynamically grow when new rows are added and can be reduced if rows are removed or updated.

-Even if we read only a single table row, a whole data block has to be copied from disk to memory.
-Therefore, every time we execute an SQL SELECT statement, one or more data blocks have to be copied from disks to memory (if not already there).
+Even if we read only a single table row, a whole data block must be copied from disk to memory.
+Therefore, every time we execute an SQL SELECT statement, one or more data blocks must be copied from disks to memory (if not already there).

 The cost of a single data block moved between disk and memory is called an I/O. Data block transfers are a costly process because the access to the disks is relatively slow.

-As regards the completeness of this statement, it should be noted that not each read access causes necessarily I/Os.
-Teradata makes use of a caching mechanism, the Teradata Intelligent Memory, which keeps the most frequently used data blocks in a dedicated memory area.
+Regarding the completeness of this statement, it should be noted that not each read access causes necessarily I/Os.
+Teradata uses a caching mechanism, the Teradata Intelligent Memory, which keeps the most frequently used data blocks in a dedicated memory area.

 If the required data blocks are available in the cache, disk access is omitted.
 Blocks read from the cache are called logical I/Os, while data blocks read from disk are called physical I/Os.